dhansel/Altair8800-IOBus/10-bus-monitor/README.md

 and upload from there.
 In that case, make sure to select the "Raspberry Pi Pico/RP2040" board type (NOT "Arduino Mbed OS RP2040").
 After selecting the board and before uploading, I recommend setting the Tools->Optimize setting to "Optimize even more (-O3)".

+### Updating Arduino Simulator firmware

+A small change to the Arduino Simulator firmware was necessary to help properly capture all data during INP operations.
+This change has been applied to the Altair8800 repository on Apri 7, 2024.
+It is highly recommended to update the simulator firmware, otherwise some input operations captured by this card may show incorrect values.

 ### Configuring the 7-segment displays